We have a special connection with some fashion brands.

 In 1974, first campaigns photographed by Jean-Loup Sieff.
 This collaboration would go on for 20 years.

 What sets Carel apart?
 Boldness and risk-taking.
-From the very beginnings, George Carel never hesitated to shake up conventions and introduce frank and vibrant colors into his collections
+From the very beginnings, George Carel never hesitated to shake up conventions and introduce frank and vibrant colors into his collections.

-Michel Vivien designs Carel’s collections
+Michel Vivien designs Carel’s collections.

 Over the years, the shoemaker has also worked with promising young designers like Etienne Deroeux and Wanda Nylon, as well as the influencer Clara Cornet.

 Talented professionals of all kinds have put their faith in Carel.
-People like the singer Christine and the Queens, who has worn glittery Estime ankle boots on stage, and the English model and designer Alexa Chun and the French musician Clara Luciani who have both become avid fans of their strappy Mary Janes.
+People like the singer Christine and the Queens, who has worn glittery Estime ankle boots on stage, and the English model and designer Alexa Chung and the French musician Clara Luciani who have both become avid fans of their strappy Mary Janes.

-Creation and marketing of the “Kina”.
+Creation of the iconic "KINA".

 Carel is distributed in the United States in Opening Ceremony concept stores.